Opioids

 Opioid Abuse Prevention

-Drug overdoses are a leading cause of unintentional death in the United States, and opioids are a significant factor in these accidental deaths.
-Addiction prevention is most effective when administered proactively.
-Parents who "connect" with their children and monitor their behaviors are more likely to identify addictive behaviors.
-Adolescents and teens are the vulnerable age group due to the fact many gateway drugs and behaviors are explored during these formative years.
+Drug overdoses are a major cause of unintentional deaths in the U.S., with opioids being a significant contributor.
+Effective addiction prevention occurs proactively, particularly through parental engagement.
+Parents who connect with and monitor their children are better positioned to identify potential addictive behaviors.
+Adolescents and teens are especially vulnerable, as they often explore gateway drugs and behaviors during these critical developmental years.

 Verify the proper usage of prescription opioids